Cro-Magnon: Shamanism

 Some drawn human figures feature lines radiating out.
 These are generally interpreted as wounded people, with the lines representing pain or spears, possibly related to some initiation process for shamans.
 One such "wounded man" at Grotte de Cougnac, France, is drawn on the chest of a red Irish elk.
 A wounded sorcerer with a bison head is found at the 17,000-year-old Grotte de Gabillou.
 Some caves featured "vanquished men", lying presumably dead at the foot of generally a bull or bear.

-For tangible art, the early Aurignacian Hohlenstein-Stadel, Swabian Jura, has yielded the famous lion-human sculpture.
+For tangible art, the early Aurignacian Hohlenstein-Stadel, Swabian Jura, has yielded the famous Lion-man sculpture.
 It is 30 cm tall, which is much larger than the other Swabian Jura figurines.
 A possible second lion-human was also found in the nearby Hohle Fels.
 An ivory slab from Geissenklösterle has a carved relief of a human figure with its arms raised in the air wearing a hide, the "worshipper".
 A 28,000-year-old "puppet" was identified at Brno, Czech Republic, consisting of an isolated head piece, torso piece, and left arm piece.
 It is presumed that the head and torso were connected by a rod, and the torso and arm by some string allowing the arm to move.
 Because it was found in a grave, this is speculated to have belonged to a shaman for use in rituals involving the dead.
 A 14,000-year-old large stone from Cueva del Juyo, Spain, seems to have been carved to be the conjoined face of a man on the right and a big cat on the left (when facing it).
 The man half seems to feature a moustache and a beard.
 The cat half (either a leopard or a lion) has slanting eyes, a snout, a fang, and spots on the muzzle suggestive of whiskers.